History of lesbianism: Sappho and Influence

+and on soft beds ... delicate ... you have satisfied desire ...

-Sappho is the most often mentioned example of an ancient Greek woman who may have actually engaged in sexual acts with women.
-Her sexuality has been debated by historians.
-Some, such as Denys Page, argue that she was attracted to women.
-Others, such as Eva Stigers, point out that that the descriptions of love between women in Sappho's writings are not necessarily evidence for her own sexuality.
-Some historians have gone so far as to argue that Sappho's circle were involved in female homosexuality as a kind of initiation ritual.
+Sappho's sexuality has been debated by historians.
+Some, such as Denys Page, argue that Sappho was attracted to women.
+Others, such as Eva Stigers, argue that the descriptions of love between women in Sappho's writings are not necessarily evidence of her own sexuality.
+Yet other historians claim that Sappho's circle were involved in female homosexuality as a kind of initiation ritual.
 The earliest evidence of Sappho's reputation for homosexual desire comes from the Hellenistic period, with a fragment of a biography found in the Oxyrhynchus Papyri which criticizes Sappho for being "gynaikerastria."